 Make a list in order of importance from must-haves to nice-to-haves.
 Be prepared to compromise on a few priorities or raise your budget.

-Must-haves: 2 bedroom 1 bath, a 40 minute to 1 hr commute to work, hardwood floors, parking, modern kitchen, and a washer/dryer in building.
+Must-haves: 2 bedrooms 1 bath, a 40 minute to 1 hr commute to work, hardwood floors, parking, modern kitchen, and a washer/dryer in building.

-Nice-to-haves: washer/dryer in unit, patio/outdoor space, bathroom with tub, and 2 bedroom 2 bath.
+Nice-to-haves: washer/dryer in unit, patio/outdoor space, bathroom with tub, and 2 bedrooms 2 baths.